Understanding the Approach

 You talk.
 I listen - properly, not the polite nodding kind.
 I'll notice patterns in what you're saying, ask questions that might make you uncomfortable, point out what you seem to be avoiding.

 We pay attention to what happens between us.
-If you're always apologising to me, you're probably apologising to everyone.
-If you can't disagree with me, you probably can't disagree with anyone.
+If you find yourself always apologising to me, we might wonder where else that happens.
+If disagreement with me feels impossible, we can look at what disagreement has come to mean.
 The relationship becomes a laboratory for understanding how you relate.

-Over time, connections emerge.
-The anxiety that seems random starts to make sense when you understand what you learned about being seen.
-The pattern of choosing unavailable people connects to how love was offered in your family.
-The compulsive achieving links to what you had to do to feel acceptable.
+Over time, connections can emerge.
+The anxiety that seems random may start to make sense when you understand what you learned about being seen.
+A pattern of choosing unavailable people may connect to how love was offered in your family.
+Compulsive achieving may link to what you had to do to feel acceptable.

 Everything makes sense in context.
 Once you understand the context, you can choose differently.

 This isn't insight for its own sake.
-Understanding changes things.
-Not immediately, not dramatically - but gradually, the patterns lose their grip.
-You start catching yourself mid-reaction.
-Old triggers lose their charge.
-You respond to what's actually happening instead of what happened twenty years ago.
+Understanding can change things.
+Not immediately, not dramatically - but gradually, patterns may lose some of their grip.
+You may start catching yourself mid-reaction.
+Old triggers may feel less charged.
+You may respond more to what's actually happening instead of what happened twenty years ago.

 People who are tired of managing symptoms without understanding causes.